 5) OBOR Glass Stovetop Teapot with Removable Infuser – Best For Blooming and Tea Making (43oz/1300ml)

-One good reason why people switch to glass cookware is that they contain far less chemicals than steel or aluminum.
+One good reason why people switch to glass cookware is that they contain far fewer chemicals than steel or aluminum.
 And you will be happy to know that Obor glass stovetop kettle with infuser is both lead and BPA-free.
 So you have the peace of mind that no chemicals are going to get mixed in your hot beverage.
-Also, the high-quality, crystal-clear glass gives you a beautiful view of bubbles emerging from the bottom which makes you feel to stop the flame and pour the beverage immediately in the cup.
+Also, the high-quality, crystal-clear glass gives you a beautiful view of bubbles emerging from the bottom which makes you feel to stop the flame and pour the beverage immediately into the cup.

-Made from optimized borosilicate glass that shows a great heat resistance.
+Made from optimized borosilicate glass that shows great heat resistance.
 Not just that, you can also the round teapot on a gas open flame.
 Just make sure to keep the flame medium to avoid blackening or cracking the bottom surface.
 Once the tea is steeped, grab a cloth and carefully hold the kettle to serve the hot beverage.
 Yes, the glass handle does get hot when the flame is too close to the handle.

 6) NEW DESIGN – Stovetop Safe Lead-Free Glass Teapot Kettle – 40 oz/1200 ml Capacity

 What we love the most about this product is the placement and shape of the handle.
 It has a perfect ratio with the round pot which eases handling and pouring the hot beverage.
-Unlike gooseneck spout, it comprises of a non-drip spout that is perfectly designed for smooth pouring.
+Unlike gooseneck spout, it comprises a non-drip spout that is perfectly designed for smooth pouring.
 You can brew up to 5 cups of tea with your favorite fill in the metal infuser as the spout is on the top.
 Or else, remove the infuser to boil the water for instant noodles or french press.